ULL-ESIT-IB-2021-2022/P09-GHClassroom-Functions2/Functions2-GHClassroom.md

 	3. Si la función no es void, indicar el significado asimismo de su resultado
 ```
 /*
- * @brief Searches the array looking for the highest value
+ * @brief Searches the array looking for the greatest value.
  * @param array: the array to be examined
  * @return The max value
  */